Variscan orogeny: Nomenclature

 Hercynian, on the other hand, derives from the Hercynian Forest.
 Both words were descriptive terms of strike directions observed by geologists in the field, variscan for southwest to northeast, hercynian for northwest to southeast.
 The variscan direction reflected the direction of ancient fold belts cropping out throughout Germany and adjacent countries and the meaning shifted from direction to the fold belt proper.

 One of the pioneers in research on the Variscan fold belt was the German geologist Franz Kossmat, establishing a still valid division of the European Variscides in 1927.

 The other direction, Hercynian, for the direction of the Harz Mountains in Germany, saw a similar shift in meaning.
-Today, Hercynian is often used as a synonym for Variscan but is somewhat less used than the latter.
+Today, Hercynian is often used as a synonym for Variscan but is somewhat less used than the latter in the English speaking world.
 In the United States, it is used only for European orogenies; the contemporaneous and genetically linked mountain-building phases in the Appalachian Mountains have different names.
+"Variscan" is preferred for the orogenic cycle, and "Hercynian" for the resulting massifs, though both describe related geological entities.

 The regional term Variscan underwent a further meaning shift since the 1960s.
 Geologists generally began to use it to characterize late Paleozoic fold-belts and orogenic phases having an age of approximately 380 to 280 Ma.